 Modern science emphasizes a link between physical activity and cognitive faculties.
 This relationship isn't just about achieving a fit body and nurturing a sharper, more focused mind.
 The topic is important because it addresses the holistic development of students, ensuring they are academically sound, physically active, and mentally agile.
-This article discusses this crucial connection, examining the scientific basis behind its implications in educational settings, and offers tangible steps for students to harness the benefits of physical activity and gain better academic outcomes.
+This article discusses this crucial connection, examining the scientific basis behind its implications in educational settings, and offers tangible steps for students to harness the benefits of physical activity.

 Physical Activity and Brain Function